Habits of Poor People

 Two different people can see the same event and form totally different thoughts about it.
-If the two drive through a high end neighborhood, the poor person will think, “I’ll never have a nice home like that.”
+If the two drive through a high-end neighborhood, the poor person will think, “I’ll never have a nice home like that.”
 The successful person will think, “How can I make enough money to afford that house?”

 I’ve dealt with people who I’ve tried to help and they simply don’t believe it’s possible for them.
-They’ll say things like, “Yeah, that works for them but it won’t for me,” or “I don’t have those kind of skills to make that happen.”
-They set their own limitations and trap themselves in a jail.
+They’ll say things like, “Yeah, that works for them but it won’t for me,” or “I don’t have those kinds of skills to make that happen.”
+They set their own limitations and trap themselves in jail.
 No one can help someone who is their own worst enemy.